 The Mid-Level Professional Development Program session recordings will be viewable until December 9, 2021.

-5 hours of total CLE credit, including 1 hour of Ethics, 1 hour of Technology, 1 hour of Skills and 1 hour of Law Office Management are pending in states calculating CLE on a 60-minute hour, and 6.10 hours of total CLE credit, including 1.2 hour of Ethics, 1.2 hour of Technology, 1.2 hour of Skills and 1.2 hour of Law Office Management are pending in 50-minute-hour states.
+5 hours of total CLE credit, including 1 hour of Mental Health, 1 hour of Technology, 1 hour of Skills and 1 hour of Law Office Management are pending in states calculating CLE on a 60-minute hour, and 6.10 hours of total CLE credit, including 1.2 hour of Mental Health, 1.2 hour of Technology, 1.2 hour of Skills and 1.2 hour of Law Office Management are pending in 50-minute-hour states.
 Credit hours granted are subject to each state’s CLE credit-approval regulations and might not be approved prior to the program.

 Instructional Delivery Method: Group Live delivered online due to COVID-19.